 There is no single way of preparing a portfolio and every portfolio we see will be different.
 Please include a selection of highlights that will show the admissions panel an overview of your work and the processes behind it, including sketches or development drawings/models in addition to final images.

-First Year applicants should include a summary of current interests and sketches, models, photographs, paintings and essays all help to build up a picture of your particular interests and skills.
+Foundation and First Year applicants should include a summary of current interests and sketches, models, photographs, paintings and essays all help to build up a picture of your particular interests and skills.
 Intermediate and Diploma applicants should include a summary of work carried out during their course, as well as any self-motivated projects undertaken outside of their course.

 Sample portfolios should be no larger than A3, and between 20 and 30 pages (single or double sided).
 Applicants who submit a portfolio larger than A3 will be asked to resubmit before their application can be processed.
 Please do not submit original artwork with your initial application; successful applicants will be asked to bring original work to the interview.